-We're back with our series Inside Atlanta—each week, we sit down with influential locals to talk about what Atlanta means to them.
-Today we’re chatting with Kwanza Hall, Atlanta City Councilman for District 2.
-Professionally, Hall is a private developer; but the Atlanta native felt drawn to public service, and is currently serving in his third term as city councilman, representing the Midtown, Downtown, Inman Park, Poncey Highland, Candler Park, and Old Fourth Ward neighborhoods.
-Best known for his Year of Boulevard initiative which aims to provide education, job training, crime prevention and economic development through the main corridor of the Old Fourth Ward, Hall is a self-proclaimed foodie and local enthusiast.
+Welcome to our series Inside Atlanta where we sit down with influential locals to talk about what Atlanta means to them.
+We’re chatting with Kwanza Hall, Atlanta City Councilman for District 2.
+Professionally, Hall is a private developer; but the Atlanta native felt drawn to public service, and is serving as city councilman, representing the Midtown, Downtown, Inman Park, Poncey-Highland, Candler Park, and Old Fourth Ward neighborhoods.
+Best known for his Year of Boulevard initiative which aims to provide education, job training, crime prevention, and economic development through the main corridor of the Old Fourth Ward, Hall is a self-proclaimed foodie and local enthusiast.

 Today we get a tour of The Big Peach led by Hall himself.

-Clock Strikes 5’oclock, I’m Drinking… “on the patio at Ladybird Grove and Mess Hall, or Bar Amalfi.
-Relaxed, unpretentious atmospheres are always the best to me.”
+The clock strikes 5’oclock, I’m drinking… “on the patio at Ladybird Grove and Mess Hall or Bar Amalfi.
+Relaxed, unpretentious atmospheres are always the best for me.”

-When I’m Playing Tourist I go to… “the venues that have rotating exhibits like the Atlanta Botanical Gardens, National Center for Civic and Human Rights, Spelman College Museum of Fine Art, College Football Hall of Fame, Tom Houck’s Civil Rights Tour, and Herndon Home Museum.
-I also rent bikes at Atlanta Beltline Bicyle and book Bicycle Tours of Atlanta.
+When I’m playing tourist I go to… “the venues that have rotating exhibits like the Atlanta Botanical Gardens, National Center for Civic and Human Rights, Spelman College Museum of Fine Art, College Football Hall of Fame, Tom Houck’s Civil Rights Tour, and Herndon Home Museum.
+I also rent bikes at Atlanta Beltline Bicycle and book Bicycle Tours of Atlanta.
 And there is always ATL-Cruzers for Segway to golf cart tours if my guests aren’t into biking.”

-I Love Spending My Money at… “my secret spot for clothes is Caring For Others’s (an international human services organization) CareMart.
+I love spending my money at… “my secret spot for clothes is Caring For Others (an international human services organization) CareMart.
 Shoes are important!
 I love Cobbler Union in Inman Park.
 I also hit up Havana Cigar on Auburn for some hand rolled on the spot (when available) as a way to relax.”